Active Coarse-to-Fine Segmentation of Moveable Parts from Real Images: Introduction

 To our knowledge, OPD~\cite{jiang2022opd}, for ``openable part detection", \rz{and its follow-up, OPDMulti~\cite{sun2024opdm}, for ``openable part detection for multiple objects'', represent} the state of the art in \xeable part segmentation from images. \rz{However, despite the fact that both methods were trained on real object/scene images, there still remains a large gap between synthetic and real test performances: roughly 75\% vs.~30\% in segmentation accuracy~\cite{sun2024opdm}.
 The main reason is that manual instance segmentation on real images to form ground-truth training data is too costly.
-Hence, as a remedy, OPD and OPDMulti both opted to manually annotate 3D mesh or RGB-D {\em reconstructions\/} from real-world articulated object scans and project the obtained segmentation masks onto the real images.
-Clearly, such an indirect annotation still leaves a gap between rendered images of digitally reconstructed 3D models and real photographs, with both reconstruction errors and re-projection errors due to view discrepancies hindering the annotation quality on images.}
+As a remedy, OPD and OPDMulti both opted to manually annotate 3D mesh or RGB-D {\em reconstructions\/} from real-world articulated object scans and project the obtained segmentation masks \rzz{to 2D.} \rzz{Thus, for each reconstructed 3D scene, there is only a one-time annotation, in 3D, required, after which thousands of annotated images can be rendered.} Clearly, such an indirect annotation still leaves a gap between rendered images of digitally reconstructed 3D models and real photographs, with both reconstruction errors and re-projection errors due to view discrepancies hindering the annotation quality on images. }

 \if 0 Typical approaches to close the synthetic-to-real gap rely on domain adaptation using annotated real images, but the manual annotation process is highly tedious for instance segmentation.
 To this end, OPD\cite{jiang2022opd} opted to manually annotate {\em mesh\/} models of real articulated 3D objects and then render them from many views to obtain OPDReal, a dataset of about \rz{20K} annotated images.
 However, there is an inevitable gap between projected images of {\em digitally reconstructed\/} 3D meshes and real photographs, with both reconstruction errors and re-projection errors further hindering image quality.